aravindcheruvu/aravindcheruvu.github.io/index.md

   - /about.html
 ---

-I am a graduate student in the Computer Science department at Virginia Tech, advised by **[Dr. Bimal Viswanath](https://people.cs.vt.edu/vbimal/)**.
+I am a graduate student in the Computer Science department at Virginia Tech, advised by **[Dr. Danfeng Yao](https://yaogroup.cs.vt.edu/index.html)**.
 As a Generative AI enthusiast, my research focuses on **security and generative AI**.
 I am honored to have received the **Pratt Fellowship** from the CS department.

 My expertise lies in conversational AI systems, particularly chatbots.
 I am currently investigating and mitigating toxicity in chatbots and working on model customization pipelines.
 My research explores attacks and defenses using state-of-the-art Large Language Models (LLMs).
 Additionally, I have experience in the Computer Vision (CV) domain, working on deepfakes, GANs, and diffusion models.